 • Adventure

 Hiking in Taipei is a popular and surprisingly easy activity to enjoy.
-With plenty of clearly-marked paths, many of them within easy reach of the city’s public transport, you can enjoy the rugged wilderness of Taiwan and excellent views of the skyline without lengthy travel times or the need for specialised equipment and training.
+With plenty of clearly-marked paths, many of them within easy reach of the city’s public transport, you can enjoy the rugged wilderness of Taiwan and excellent views of the skyline without lengthy travel times or the need for specialized equipment and training.

 Being right on the Tropic of Cancer, Taiwan’s climate is pretty humid, which can make conditions uncomfortable.
 Most hikers choose to visit in the cold but dry winters, meaning that they have a better chance of finishing their walk without being soaked in either monsoon rains or sweat.
 On the downside, the tropical valleys with their exotic flora and fauna are significantly less attractive and lively in the winter months.